Frequently Asked Questions About Acupuncture

 There are a few plans that cover acupuncture.
 Be sure to call your insurance provider to verify benefits.

-When companies do not cover acupuncture, many patients set up a health savings plan with their employer to set aside tax free dollars for health services not covered by their traditional insurance.
+When companies do not cover acupuncture, many patients set up a “health savings plan” (HSA or FSA) with their employer to set aside tax free dollars for health services not covered by their traditional insurance.
+We accept all FSA and HSA cards and will happily provide you with receipts upon request.
 Eliza Mellen-Smith Acupuncture has worked with many workers compensation patients.
 A doctor referral is necessary for acupuncture treatment for workers comp.

 What forms of payment are accepted?